aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

 - Submit issues on GitHub

 **The more attacks we find in testing, the fewer hurt real users.**

+## Who This Matters For

+This framework works for:
+- **Protocol developers** testing governance systems, AMMs, lending markets
+- **Oracle operators** validating data integrity across multiple chains
+- **Exchange infrastructure** hardening liquidation engines and matching systems
+- **DeFi researchers** quantifying security before mainnet deployment
+- **Smart contract auditors** automating vulnerability detection at scale

+The methodology is transferable.
+The tools are reusable.
+The results are quantifiable.

 ## Join the Security Team